By Jack Wilson

 Jack Wilson completed his MA thesis at Central European University, where he offered a reassessment of the life and career of Nogai and his role in the late thirteenth-century Golden Horde.
 He returned to CEU in Fall 2022 for his PhD, focusing on the Golden Horde in the late thirteenth century.
 You can visit the educational videos he creates about the Mongol Empire on Youtube at The Jackmeister: Mongol History.

-Top Image: Chinggis Khan being shown a document in the Uighur Script, c.1206.
+Top Image: The “fire-y red-headed Chinggis Khan.”
 Art by Jack Wilson